isaidnoagain/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

     ![Build Project](images/Exercise2_build_cds.png)

+    In the console, confirm that the CDS compiler gave a zero return code.

 * DB Mobule:

   Right-click on the `db` project name and select _Build -> Build_.

   ![Build Project](images/Exercise2_build_db.png)

-1. In the console, confirm that the CDS compiler gave a zero return code.
+2. Next, delete the DB Instance created on your SAP Cloud Platform Cockpit.
+As done in [the second step of this section](https://github.com/sandeep-tds/cloud-cf-furnitureshop-documentation/tree/master/Exercise-03-Publish-Wishlist#3-clean-up).

-2. Right-click on the project name and select _Build -> Build_.
+3. Right-click on the project name and select _Build -> Build_.

     ![Build Project](images/Exercise2_17_build.png)

-    The build process may take a couple of minutes to complete, but when it does, you will see a new folder in your workspace called `mta_archives` within which your new `furnitureship_0.0.1.mtar` file can be found
+    The build process may take a couple of minutes to complete,but when it does, you will see a new folder in your workspace called `mta_archives` within which your new `furnitureship_0.0.1.mtar` file can be found

-3. Right-click the `furnitureshop_0.0.1.mtar` file and select _Deploy -> Deploy to SAP Cloud Platform_.
+4. Right-click the `furnitureshop_0.0.1.mtar` file and select _Deploy -> Deploy to SAP Cloud Platform_.

     ![Deploy mtar](images/Exercise2_18_deploy_mtar.png)

-4. You may get a popup asking you to enter your credentials, please enter your id/password, then in the _Deploy to SAP Cloud Platform_ dialog, enter:
+5. You may get a popup asking you to enter your credentials, please enter your id/password, then in the _Deploy to SAP Cloud Platform_ dialog, enter:

     - Cloud Foundry API Endpoint: `https://api.cf.eu10.hana.ondemand.com`
     - Organization: `TechEd2018_OPP363`